ashleyxchen/ashleyxchen/README.md

 # Hello there 🥸 I'm Ashley (she/her) ⚙

-🦆 I'm a Biomedical Engineering student at the University of Waterloo
+🦆 Biomedical Engineering student at the University of Waterloo

 📝 Exercising and learning new skills/tech through my projects and co-ops